p3rsonatic/sonic_emacs/README.md

 # sonic_emacs
 My simple Emacs 30 Configuration - still tweaking and learning It was mainly made with AI because I hate wasting time with configs.
+It works really well if you only use your computer to take notes, write org->LaTeX, make flashcards, and you can use emacs with this config on some android terminal emulator but that would just be overkill.
+I think the cross-platform issue is the main reason not to use it, followed by emacs verbosity.
+RIP "It was a good experiment"

 ## Why?